 “It was the week of Thanksgiving that it happened, so we didn’t ever really have Thanksgiving,” she says quietly.
 “And then my birthday.
 Turning 21 wasn’t really great.”

 “A year later, I guess that’s what really drove me, the anger for my sisters, my aunties, my grandma, and seeing my grandpa and aunties go through that, it’s just really hard.
-It was crazy,” Cheyenne said.
+It was crazy,” Anna said.

-I asked Cheyenne why there’s still so much violence.
+I asked Anna why there’s still so much violence.
 Not enough resources, she says.
 Not enough cops.
 It takes a very long time for anyone to come to where they live to help, to settle disputes, to enforce rules and justice.
 But it goes beyond that.

 “It’s all systemic.
 It’s all within the system.”